codefresh-io/docs.codefresh.io/_docs/installation/on-premises/on-prem-configuration.md

 group: installation
 toc: true
 ---
-After installing Codefresh on-premises successfully, before users can work magic with Codefresh pipelines, as the Codefresh account administrator you need to complete setup tasks, as described in this article.
+After installing Codefresh on-premises successfully, before users can work magic with Codefresh pipelines, as the Codefresh account administrator you need to complete the setup tasks described in this article.

-The Codefresh Admin Management panel provides all the options you need for setup.
+The Codefresh Admin Management panel provides all the options you need to set up accounts and users.

 Review the options available in [Admin Management](#quick-reference-admin-management-settings) and [Account management](#quick-reference-account-settings), or continue with the steps below to complete the setup for Codefresh on-premises for your organization: